10 Top PaaS Providers of 2021

-Their PaaS offering includes all the standard features, for e.g., infrastructure, servers, storage, networking, security solutions, middleware, OS, databases, runtime environments, analytics, and development tools.
+Their PaaS offering includes all the standard features, e.g., infrastructure, data center servers, storage, networking, security solutions, middleware, OS, databases, runtime environments, analytics, and development tools.

 Salesforce ‘application Platform as a Service’ (aPaaS) continues to enjoy a high reputation, and market-watchers reaffirm their positive views about it.
 Salesforce aPaaS offers all standard PaaS features.
 This includes infrastructure, servers, storage, networking, security, middleware, OS, runtime environments, development tools, databases, and an ability to easily integrate 3rd party APIs.

 Salesforce aPaaS uses Heroku for deploying, running, and managing apps.
 Their ‘Lightning Design’ system offers guides and sample codes for developers, who can then get started with the app development quickly.